Gladstone Branch: Description

 The line continues westward, crossing the Passaic River a third time before entering Somerset County and Bernards Township and crossing Pond Hill Road.
 After this crossing, the Millington quarry can be seen on the left (going westbound).
-Here, the track splits in two for a short period of time, acting as a siding, although trains going opposite directions can also pass each other here, but this area is not usually used for that.
+Here, there is a short passing siding; although trains going opposite directions can also pass each other here, this area is not usually used for that.
 Lyons station is the next stop.
 The line enters the station after crossing a bridge over South Finley Avenue.
 After another crossing at Lake Road near Ridge High School and another bridge over West Oak Street, the line enters Basking Ridge station at the crossing at Ridge Street.
 Until recently, the original semaphore signal from the DL&W years used to sit atop the Basking Ridge station over the platform, one of the last vestiges of the previous operator of the line.

 Afterwards, the line crosses over Interstate 287 before curving left and entering Bernardsville station after crossing under Mount Airy Road.
-At Bernardsville, the track splits in two again to allow trains to pass each other if necessary and the line crosses Depot Place.
+At Bernardsville, the track splits in two, again to allow trains to pass each other if necessary, and the line crosses Depot Place.
 Continuing westward, the line parallels U.S. Route 202 and crosses Old Quarry Road, Meeker Road, and Whitenack Road.
-At Whitenack Road is the site of the former Mine Brook station, a former flag stop from the line's DL&W years.
+At Whitenack Road is the site of the former Mine Brook station, a flag stop in the line's DL&W years.
 Mine Brook is the only station that was never rebuilt or even acquired by New Jersey Transit.
 Today, all that is left of the station is gravel where the platform used to be and a small gravel road where the parking used to be.
 The line then crosses Route 202 and enters Far Hills station, which has a station depot and a freight house to the west.
 Just west of the station near the freight house, the track splits in two again to allow eastbound and westbound trains to pass each other.

 After Far Hills, the line snakes through the Far Hills area before entering the borough of Peapack and Gladstone while crossing over the North Branch Raritan River and under Peapack Road.
 Peapack station is next at the crossing at Holland Avenue.
 The line then crosses a walkway in Liberty Park before entering Gladstone yard.
 At Gladstone yard, the track splits into 5 to allow for parking of trains.
 One of the tracks switches back to condense into one or can act as a siding, while the other 4 tracks condense back into one.
 West of the yard, the tracks enter Gladstone station and its freight house.
 One track leads to the freight house, while two lead to the station.

-Something to note is that the timetables are arranged so that most of the trains meet at Far Hills and Murray Hill.
-While Bernardsville and Stirling each have two tracks at the station, the second track is less commonly used unless a train is running late.
+The timetables are arranged so that most of the trains meet at Far Hills and Murray Hill.
+While Bernardsville and Stirling each have two tracks at the station, the second track at those two stations is less commonly used unless a train is running late.